eait-itig/commarp/README.md

 ## How it works

-Host A wishes to communicated with host B on a network with client isolation enabled.
-Router R running `commarp` as follows:
+Host A wishes to communicate with host B on a network with client isolation enabled.
+Router R running `commarp` supports this as
+follows:

 1. Host A broadcasts an ARP request for host B to the network
 2. `commarp` on router A receives the ARP requests